jusu/Fantastick/README.md

 # The MIT License

-Unless otherwise stated Fantastick is Copyright (C) 2011 Pink Twins, see LICENSE for info.
+Fantastick is Copyright (C) 2011 Pink Twins, see LICENSE for info.